Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Results

-In Figure~\ref{fig:lineprofdet_sn1997D}, a comparison between the line profiles of Mg I], [O I], H$\alpha$, [Fe II] and [Ca II] from the model spectra (orange) are shown versus the observations of SN 1997D at 459 days (blue).
+In Figure~\ref{fig:lineprofdet_sn1997D}, a comparison between the line profiles of Mg~I], [O~I], H$\alpha$, [Fe~II] and [Ca~II] from the model spectra (orange) are shown versus the observations of SN~1997D at 459 days (blue).
 The model spectra are convolved to the same resolution as the observations ($R=457$, or \kms{650}).
-Each profile is normalized to its peak value.
-Each element has its own column; each row is a separate viewing angle.
-The rows are arranged by the viewing angle that best fits 1) Mg I], 2) [O I], 3) H$\alpha$, 4) [Fe II], 5) [Ca II] and lastly 6) fitting all five profiles together; the ``best fit'' is decided through a $\chi^2$ fit between the observed spectrum and interpolated model.
-For the oxygen profile, only the oxygen emission is used, as observationally there is no clear contamination while the models have strong overlapping Fe I emission.
+Each profile is \txtred{separately} normalized to its peak value. \txtred{As Figure~\ref{fig:PIB-SN1997D} shows, the line profile ratios in the model are not quite the same as in SN~1997D, preventing a singular normalization to the whole profile.} Each element has its own column; each row is a separate viewing angle.
+The rows are arranged by the viewing angle that best fits 1) Mg~I], 2) [O~I], 3) H$\alpha$, 4) [Fe~II], 5) [Ca~II] and lastly 6) fitting all five profiles together; the ``best fit'' is decided through a $\chi^2$ fit between the observed spectrum and interpolated model. \txtred{The $\chi^2$ values are normalized to the highest $\chi^2$ value for that element across all the viewing angles, meaning that these $\chi^2$ values should not be compared between different elements or datasets of different SNe.} For the oxygen profile, only the oxygen emission is used, as observationally there is no clear contamination while the models have strong overlapping Fe~I emission.
 For all other lines, the full emission profile in the model is used.

-For Mg I], it can be seen that the best-fitting viewing angle ($\#$135) can match the observed profile quite well, although the observed profile has a small bump at \kms{\sim1000} which is not reproduced for (most) viewing angles.
-The viewing angles which are fitting well for the other elements typically have narrower Mg I] profiles (see the other rows), leading to poor $\chi^2$ values for these.
-Conversely, angle $\#$135 has somewhat too narrow profiles for [O I] and H$\alpha$, and to a lesser extent for [Fe II].
+For Mg~I], it can be seen that the best-fitting viewing angle (\txtred{VA 136}) can match the observed profile quite well, although the observed profile has a small bump at \kms{\sim1000} which is not reproduced for (most) viewing angles.
+The viewing angles which are fitting well for the other elements typically have narrower Mg~I] profiles (see the other rows), leading to poor $\chi^2$ values for these.
+Conversely, \txtred{VA 136} has somewhat too narrow profiles for [O~I] and H$\alpha$, and to a lesser extent for [Fe~II].

-For [O I] ($\#$106), the model spectra use only the oxygen-emitting component and the Fe-contamination is thereby removed (see Figure~\ref{fig:optical_spectrum}); in the observations the red component of this doublet might still contain some Fe emission which might explain why none of the viewing angles have a great match for the [O I] $\lambda\,6364$ component.
-The best [O I] viewing angle also has a decent fit for [Fe II] and [Ca II] as well, but has too narrow Mg I] and H$\alpha$ profiles.
+For [O~I] (\txtred{VA 166}), the model spectra use only the oxygen-emitting component and the Fe-contamination is thereby removed (see Figure~\ref{fig:optical_spectrum}); in the observations the red component of this doublet might still contain some Fe emission which might explain why none of the viewing angles have a great match for the [O~I] $\lambda\,6364$ component.
+The best [O~I] viewing angle also has a decent fit for [Fe~II] and [Ca~II] as well, but has too narrow Mg~I] and H$\alpha$ profiles.